Salvador Perez: 2025

 On May 21, Perez hit his 276th career home run against the San Francisco Giants, putting him in fifth place all-time in homers among catchers in the American League.
 On June 17, Perez hit two home runs in a 6–1 victory over the Texas Rangers.
 The game was Perez's 18th multi-homer game of his career, and gave him the record for most multi-homer games by a Royals player, surpassing George Brett.
 On June 22, Perez hit his 282nd career home run against the San Diego Padres, putting him in fourth place all-time in homers among catchers in the American League, surpassing Iván Rodríguez.
 On July 21, Perez hit two home runs in a 12–4 win over the Chicago Cubs.
 His second homer allowed him to pass Lance Parrish to reach third place all-time in homers among catchers in the American League.
 On September 13, Perez went 2-for-3, hit two home runs, and scored three RBI against the Philadelphia Phillies.
 With that performance, Perez hit his 300th career home run and recorded his 1,000th career RBI in an 8-6 Phillies victory.
 Due to hitting his second homer of the game, Perez becomes the eighth primary catcher in MLB to reach 300 home runs, joining Mike Piazza, Johnny Bench, Carlton Fisk, Yogi Berra, Gary Carter, Iván Rodríguez, and Lance Parrish.
 He also became the 13th active player to reach 300 home runs and the 10th active player to reach 1,000 RBI.
 And the third Royal with 1,000 RBI in franchise history, joining Hal McRae and George Brett.

+2026

 On November 4, 2025, Perez agreed to a two-year, $25 million contract extension with the Royals through the 2027 season.
 The first year of the contract replaced a club option in Perez's previous contract.

+In the seventh inning of a July 25, 2026 game against the Detroit Tigers, Perez hit a solo home run off of Kyle Finnegan.
+As his 318th career home run, it gave Perez sole possession of the Royals franchise record over Brett.

+International career

+Internationally, Perez represents Venezuela, and participated in the World Baseball Classic in four consecutive tournaments in 2013, 2017, 2023, and 2026.

+In 2023, Perez slashed .429/.467/.929 with a home run, four doubles, and six RBIs en route to being named to the All-WBC team at the end of the tournament.

+At the 2026 World Baseball Classic, he was named captain of the team, which won Venezuela's first WBC championship.
+Perez started at catcher in the championship game against the United States.
+He scored one of Venezuela's three runs in the game, batted in on a sacrifice fly by his Royals teammate Maikel García after hitting a single in the third inning.